SilkRose/Pony/src/stories/a-hug-and-a-kiss/a-hug-and-a-kiss.md

 ***

-Rarity opens the door with a smile, once she's seen us, her smiles grew wider.
+Rarity opens the door with a smile, once she sees us, her smile grew wider.

 *Here we go.*